prototypefund/reproducible-website/_events/berlin2017/buildpathprefixmap.md

 Problem: build paths get injected during compilation.

-* one commmon scenario is embedding debugging information in C.
+* one common scenario is embedding debugging information in C.
 * next most common are __FILE__ macros and assert()
 * gcc's -fdebug-prefix-map is almost a solution, but…
 * command line options used were also embedded in the debugging information, so the use of -fdebug-prefix-map with a path-specific string itself introduced a variation.